Mary of Bethany: Medieval Western identification with Mary Magdalene

 Hugh Pope then explained the identification of Mary of Bethany with Mary Magdalene by the presumption that, because of Jesus' high praise of her deed of anointing him, it would be incredible that she should also not have been at his crucifixion and resurrection.
 Since Mary Magdalene is reported to have been present on those occasions, by this reasoning, she must therefore be the same person as Mary of Bethany:

 An examination of John's Gospel makes it almost impossible to deny the identity of Mary of Bethany with Mary Magdalen.
 From John we learn the name of the "woman" who anointed Christ's feet previous to the last supper.
 We may remark here that it seems unnecessary to hold that because Matthew and Mark say "two days before the Passover", while John says "six days" there were, therefore, two distinct anointings following one another.
 John does not necessarily mean that the supper and the anointing took place six days before, but only that Christ came to Bethany six days before the Passover.
-At that supper, then, Mary received the glorious encomium, "she hath wrought a good work upon Me. ...In pouring this ointment upon My body she hath done it for My burial. ...Wheresoever this Gospel shall be preached ... that also which she hath done shall be told for a memory of her."
+At that supper, then, Mary received the glorious encomium, "she hath wrought a good work upon Me. ...
+In pouring this ointment upon My body she hath done it for My burial. ...
+Wheresoever this Gospel shall be preached ... that also which she hath done shall be told for a memory of her."
 Is it credible, in view of all this, that this Mary should have no place at the foot of the cross, nor at the tomb of Christ?
 Yet it is Mary Magdalen who, according to all the Evangelists, stood at the foot of the cross and assisted at the entombment and was the first recorded witness of the Resurrection.
 And while John calls her "Mary Magdalen" in 19:25, 20:1, and 20:18, he calls her simply "Mary" in 20:11 and 20:16.

-French scholar Victor Saxer dates the identification of Mary Magdalene as a prostitute, and as Mary of Bethany, to a sermon by Pope Gregory the Great on 21 September 591 A.D., where he seemed to combine the actions of three women mentioned in the New Testament and also identified an unnamed woman as Mary Magdalene.
+French scholar Victor Saxer dates the identification of Mary Magdalene as a prostitute, and as Mary of Bethany, to a sermon by Pope Gregory the Great on 21 September 591 AD, where he seemed to combine the actions of three women mentioned in the New Testament and also identified an unnamed woman as Mary Magdalene.
 In another sermon, Gregory specifically identified Mary Magdalene as the sister of Martha mentioned in Luke 10.
 But according to a view expressed more recently by theologian Jane Schaberg, Gregory only put the final touch to a legend that already existed before him.

 Western Christianity's identification of Mary Magdalene and Mary of Bethany was reflected in the arrangement of the General Roman Calendar, until this was altered in 1969, reflecting the fact that by then the common interpretation in the Catholic Church was that Mary of Bethany, Mary Magdalene and the sinful woman who anointed the feet of Jesus were three distinct women.